Seven Dials, London: History, to 1974

 Seven Dials around 1836: illustration by George Cruikshank in Dickens' Sketches by Boz.

 In the Middle Ages, the area was owned by the monastic hospital of St Giles which specialised in treating lepers, but it was expropriated by Henry VIII in 1537 and later passed into private hands.
 In the 17th century, a local estate known as Cock and Pye Fields belonged to the Worshipful Company of Mercers, which, to maximise its income in the burgeoning West End, allowed building licences on what until then was open farmland near the developing metropolitan area.
 The original layout of the Seven Dials area was designed by Thomas Neale during the early 1690s.
 His plan had six roads converging, although this number was later increased to seven.
 The sundial column was built with only six faces, with the column itself acting as the gnomon of the seventh dial.
 This layout was chosen to produce triangular plots, in order to minimise the frontage of houses to be built on the site, as rentals were charged per foot of frontage rather than by the square footage of properties.

 After the successful development of the Covent Garden Piazza area nearby, Neale hoped that Seven Dials would be popular with wealthy residents.
 This was not to be, and the status of the area gradually went down.
-At one stage, each of the seven apex buildings facing the column housed a pub.
 By the 19th century, Seven Dials was among the most notorious slums in London, as part of the slum of St Giles.
 The area was described by Charles Dickens in 1835: